hafnium49/mcp_server_feedly/README.md

 {
   "mcpServers": {
     "feedly": {
-      "command": "python",
+      "command": "npx",
       "args": [
-        "/path/to/mcp_server_feedly/server.py"
+        "ts-node",
+        "/path/to/mcp_server_feedly/server.ts"
       ]
     }
   }
 }
 ```

-Replace the path with the location of `server.py` on your system.
+Replace the path with the location of `server.ts` on your system.
 Claude Desktop will use this command to start the Feedly MCP server when needed.